 Limerick is a riverside city with the Shannon river playing an integral part of the city's character.
 It's location offers a good base from which to explore the Southwest and the West of Ireland.
 The Atlantic coast, the Burren and Cliffs of Moher and the beautiful lakes and mountains of Galway and Kerry are all with in driving (or bus) distance.
 It combines big city amenities with an innate friendliness.
 Limerick's reputation as a major cultural and artistic centre, with award-winning restaurants, old-world pubs, famous traditional music along side modern music, and sports like Gaelic football and hurling makes it the perfect environment for student living.
 For the not so sporty, there are societies, groups and clubs to be found in almost every field of interest.
 The greater Limerick area, which incorporates the National Technological Park alongside the University campus and the international airport at Shannon, is booming economically.

-The University of Limerick (UL) is unique.
+The University of Limerick is unique.
 They take pride in their special emphasis on experiential learning through cooperative education.
 They offer high quality undergraduate education across a wide range of programs, as well as excellent research and scholarship.
-UL is especially proud of its outstanding cultural, sporting and residential facilities, which are located on a truly beautiful campus.
+Limerick is especially proud of its outstanding cultural, sporting and residential facilities, which are located on a truly beautiful campus.
 It is an environment that enriches and enhances the learning and working environment for students.
 Limerick offers a large selection of courses, with strengths in business, education, engineering, humanities, informatics and electronics, and science.
-Use the on-site course database to find more information about specific courses.
-Also, be sure to check out what the international students at Limerick have to say about their experience.
+Use the Limerick course database to find more information about specific courses.
+Please note that courses in Equine Science and Sports Science & Physical Education are extremely limited.

 You will take regular courses (equivalent to 15 Penn State credits) with local students at this institution.
 You may enroll in any courses for which space is available and for which you meet the host institution's requirements or prerequisites.
 You will choose courses before your departure; however, your course schedule will not be finalized until arrival.
 Thus, we cannot guarantee entry into courses.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the Limerick Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
-To obtain specific instructions on this process visit our Course Equivalencies page.
-To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
+To obtain specific instructions on this process visit our Course Equivalencies webpage.

 Housing and Meals